 Clinicians and researchers are required to submit a number of annual progress reports to a number of bodies.

-Amendments to a research project which may affect the ongoing ethical and scientific acceptability of the research project or the suitability of the research at the Metro South Health site must be submitted for review to either the Metro South Health HREC Office and/or Metro South Research Governance Office.
+Amendments to a research project which may affect the ongoing ethical and scientific acceptability of the research project or the suitability of the research at the Metro South Health (MSH) site must be submitted for review to either the MSHREC Office and/or Metro South Research Governance Office (MSRGO).

 Amendments include but are not limited to:

-Amendments for the Metro South Health HREC must be submitted through ERM Applications as a sub-form to the HREA and include:
+Amendments for the MSHREC must be submitted through ERM Applications as a sub-form to the HREA and include:

-All site specific amendments are created in ERM Applications as a sub-form to the SSA.
+All Site Specific Assessment (SSA) amendments are created in ERM Applications as a sub-form to the SSA.

 Amendments for research governance authorisation require completion of Part B of the Research Contracts Approval and Study Execution Form (RCASE Form).